Table of Contents

 Winter: During the winter months, pitcher plants need to be kept in a cool, dark place.
 Make sure to move your pitcher plants to a spot that is away from direct sunlight and keep the temperature between 50-60 degrees Fahrenheit.
 You should also reduce the amount of water you give your pitcher plants and stop fertilizing them until the spring.

-By following these tips, you can keep your pitcher plants healthy and happy in all seasons!
+You can keep your pitcher plants healthy and happy in all seasons!
 Do you have any success stories about growing your own carnivorous plants at home?
 We would love to hear about it in the comments!